Senior Education Correspondent

 Prof Phee, who is also the university's vice-president of innovation and entrepreneurship, said if you are the type to wonder why golf balls have dimples on them or why split-level houses experience more damage in earthquakes, then engineering may be the right choice for you.
 It can help you answer questions and push you to ask new questions and find new solutions.

 Learning to think like an engineer is another good reason to enter the field, he said.

 "Your entire thought process changes.
-You acquire logical thinking and critical analytical kills.
+You acquire logical thinking and critical analytical skills.
 Decision-making skills are improved.
 You become more objective and less emotional when it comes to work.